 This all led to me turning into a self-declared hermit for a while.
 I spent all of my time pouring over book after book and endless articles on psychology, neuroscience, mindfulness, philosophy… really any material on personal growth I could find, I devoured.
 Most of my time was spent alone, reflecting and tirelessly picking myself apart bit by bit so I could finally understand just what on earth was wrong with me.

 I explored spirituality and expanded on my understanding of the faith I grew up in as well as many others.
 I tried on several practices and belief systems to see if any of them fit.
-None of them satisfied the bottomless pit of longing I felt, but I found that each of them had pieces to contribute to an overall puzzle that was coming together bit by bit.
+None of them satisfied the bottomless pit of longing I felt, but I found that each of them had pieces to contribute to an overall puzzle that was coming together piece by piece.
 So I continued my search, eagerly waiting for the puzzle to form into a coherent picture.

 Turns out I was missing the point.